 Checkan said that it is estimated that as much as 8 percent of the government's Aid to Families with Dependent Children payments could be eliminated if child support orders were obtained and enforced.
 "That's why, in the Clinton proposal, that child support is such a major part of welfare reform," she said.

-"Urrently, many government allencies maintain databases that are indexed by Social Security tabases of current adressamployment and child suport orders.
-Still other databases tabasily be searched against, ecause the information is not in unform format.
-One of the inents of the legislation, sponsors ay, is to bring order to this comutational chaos by mandating tandard data representation and neutring strategies.
-Basing the example of the success, said ill'"Walsh, chief of California's hild Support Management Bueau, part of the Department of octal Services.
+agencies maintain databases that are indexed by Social Security numbers.
+Nevertheless, the databases are of limited use for welfare enforcement.
+Some of the databases are restricted by statute so that their information may not be used for purposes other than that which they were colto unify standards sance are not cross-indexed tabases of current adressmanployment and child suport orders.
+Still other databases Esasily be searched against, ecause the information is not in ents of the legislation, sponsors ay, is to bring order to this comutational chaos by mandating tandard data representation and ndexing strategies.
+Basing the Abenks on Social Security is key to its success, said ill walsh, chief of California's hild Support Management Bueau, part of the Department of ocial Services.